OpenGPTX/docs/DGX/dgx-create-sparksession.md

 ## Create a notebook Server

 First of all, there is no cluster and no scheduler anymore.
-We are dealing the the so called "deploy-mode=client" and the "cluster" is so to say "local".
+We are dealing with the so called "deploy-mode=client" and the "cluster" is so to say "local".
 This means, the driver is the master and executor at the same time.
 So you can completely ignore `spark.executor.*` configs.
 And the config `spark.driver.cores` has no effect and instead it needs to be `.config("spark.master", "local[32]")` for 32 cores (in order to limit cores).

+Minimal SparkSession:
 ```
 from pyspark.sql import SparkSession